Ayahuasca openS the door Dietas LEAD you DEEPER WITHIN

 That is why the itinerary below is intended to give you an idea but it can be moderated on the retreat to maximize your results.

-Itinerary 14-day Rustic Teacher Plant Diet
+Itinerary 10-day Teacher Plant Diet

-Day 1 – Welcome & Orientation (August 20) 7:00 AM – Group pick-up from Costa del Sol Wyndham 12:00 PM – Arrival at the APL Center, welcome, and camp tour 1:00 PM – Lunch 4:00 PM – Group meeting: introduction to the Sama process, protocols, and Q&A 7:00 PM – Dinner
+Day 1 – Welcome & Orientation 10:00 AM – Group pick-up from Costa del Sol Wyndham 12:00 PM – Arrival at the APL Center, welcome, and camp tour 1:00 PM – Lunch 4:00 PM – Group meeting: introduction to the Sama process, protocols, and Q&A 7:00 PM – Dinner

-Day 3 – Deepening the Sama (August 22) 6:00 AM – Morning plant drink 12:00 PM – Meal 6:00–7:00 PM – Individual energetic protection with the Onanya
+Day 3 – Deepening the Sama 6:00 AM – Morning plant drink 12:00 PM – Meal 6:00–7:00 PM – Individual energetic protection with the Onanya

-Day 4 – Deepening the Sama (August 23) 6:00 AM – Morning plant drink 12:00 PM – Meal 6:00–7:00 PM – Individual energetic protection with the Onanya
+Day 4 – Deepening the Sama 6:00 AM – Morning plant drink 12:00 PM – Meal 6:00–7:00 PM – Individual energetic protection with the Onanya

-Day 7 – Second Ayahuasca Ceremony (August 26) 6:00 AM – Morning plant drink 12:00 PM – Meal 7:00 PM – Ayahuasca Ceremony – Realignment and deepening your process
+Day 5 – Ayahuasca Ceremony 6:00 AM – Morning plant drink 12:00 PM – Meal 7:00 PM – Ayahuasca Ceremony – Realignment and deepening your process

-Day 8 – Deepening the Sama (August 27) 6:00 AM – Morning plant drink 12:00 PM – Meal 6:00–7:00 PM – Individual energetic protection with the Onanya
+Day 6 – Deepening the Sama 6:00 AM – Morning plant drink 12:00 PM – Meal 6:00–7:00 PM – Individual energetic protection with the Onanya

-Day 9 – Deepening the Sama (August 28) 6:00 AM – Morning plant drink 12:00 PM – Meal 6:00–7:00 PM – Individual energetic protection with the Onanya
+Day 7 – Deepening the Sama 6:00 AM – Morning plant drink 12:00 PM – Meal 6:00–7:00 PM – Individual energetic protection with the Onanya

-Day 13 – Integration Day (September 1) 8:00 AM – Flower bath 9:00 AM – Breakfast 9:00 AM - Group photo with the Onanya and fellow participants 1:00 PM – Lunch 2:00 PM – Group integration circle 4:00 PM – Shipibo traditional handicrafts activity 6:00 PM – Dinner
+Day 9 – Integration & Cultural Immersion 8:00 AM – Flower bath 9:00 AM – Meal 1:00 PM – Lunch 2:00 PM – Group integration circle 4:00 PM – Shipibo traditional handicrafts activity 6:00 PM – Dinner

 For many, Ayahuasca provides a brief introduction to the broader field of shamanic practice.
 The experience can open perspectives on self-reflection and psychological processes, shedding light on aspects of the inner world that are not always accessible in daily life.
 Its insights, however, are often just the starting point; deeper understanding emerge through systematic engagement, such as plant dietas and long-term discipline.